sveltejs/rfcs/text/0003-reactive-declarations.md

 }
 ```

-Another consequence is that it's straightforward to include side-effects (`compute: console.log(foo)`).
+Another consequence is that it's straightforward to include side-effects (`$: console.log(foo)`).
 Reasonable people can disagree about whether that is to be encouraged or not.
-It does suggest that a more 'honest' name (🐃) would be `autorun:` rather than `compute:`, or something to that effect.
-Other possibilities include `update:`, `reactive:`, `repeat:` and so on.

 ### Timing